codelex-io/pro-cybersecurity-for-developers/README.md

 ## How to get ready for the 1st session:

 1. **Install a virtualization hypervisor software on your PC.
-That way we will be able to have OS inside OS:**
+That way we will be able to have guest OS inside host OS:**

 </br>Choose from one of these:
 - [VirtualBox] - Easy to install/use virtualization software (Win/macOS/Linux)